leonormes/phonica-server/README.md

 Will create the tables

-`sequelize db:seed:all`
+then run

+ `node seed.js`

-should now run the seed file in `server/seeders`
+This should run a script to add stuff to the database.

 ## Technology used

 - Node with Express
 - Postgres
 - Sequelize
+- Heroku